guettli/programming-guidelines/README.md

 is an update in database A, data should get copied to database B.

 Slow down: What you are doing is replication.
-Replication creates redundancy and redundancy needs to be avoided.
+Replication creates redundancy and redundancy need to be avoided.

 Why do you want redundancy in your data storage?
-The only reasons I can think of are speed/performance and faul-toleranz (like DNS/LDAP).
+The only reasons I can think of are speed/performance and fault-tolerant (like DNS/LDAP).

-If replication is really needed, then take the replication tools the databases offer.
+If replication is needed, then take the replication tools the databases offer.
 Do not implement replication yourself.
-This is not trival and experts with more knowledge than you and me have solved this issue before.
+This is not trivial and experts with more knowledge than you and me have solved this issue before.

 ### Master-Master Replication